temtum/lmdb-lib/README.md

 #### Keys

 * *Unsigned 32-bit integers*: The one exception in LMDBs representation of keys is an optimisation for fixed-length keys.
-This is exposed by node-lmdb for one particular fixed length type: unsigned 32 bit integers.
+This is exposed by lmdb-lib for one particular fixed length type: unsigned 32 bit integers.
 To use this optimisation specify `keyIsUint32: true` to `openDbi`.
 Because the `keyIsUint32 : true` option is passed through to LMDB and stored in the LMDB metadata for the database, a database created with this option set cannot be accessed without setting this option, and vice-versa.
 * *Buffers*: If you pass `keyIsBuffer: true`, you can work with node `Buffer` instances as keys.